Terms you will see in Zen Cart documentation

 - Overrides - Zen Cart provides the capability of partitioning your changes from the base software; this is called the override feature.
 See Default files, template default and overrides.

-configure.phpfiles allows you to have a special naming convention for your Zen Cart tables, to keep them separate from other tables in your database.
-Using a prefix is no longer encouraged; you should simply have separate databases for each of your web based applications.
-(This used to be expensive but is no longer so.)
+configure.phpfiles allows you to have a special naming convention for your Zen Cart tables, to distinguish them from the tables of other applications.
+Using a prefix is no longer encouraged; instead, use one database per application.

 - Responsive - a template is responsive if it is designed for mobile viewing (on a phone or tablet) as well as desktop viewing.
 See Responsive Templates.